0XMohomiester/0XMohomiester.github.io/_posts/2024-06-16-CEREAL-LOGGER.md

 ## Manuel Exploiting.

-We can exploit the [Type Juggling](https://www.php.net/manual/en/language.types.type-juggling.php) vulnerability by injecting data before a dot and then embedding 0e after the dot.
-This allows us to bypass an if condition like `blablabla.0e`, For example, `"0e1234" == "0"` returns true because `0e1234` means `0 * 10^1234` which is zero, so whatever the random numbers come after e then the condition always returns true.
+We can exploit the [Type Juggling](https://www.php.net/manual/en/language.types.type-juggling.php) vulnerability by injecting data before a dot and then embedding `0e` after the dot.
+This allows us to bypass an if condition like `blablabla.0e`, For example, `"0e1234" == "0"` returns true because `0e1234` means `0 * 10^1234` which is zero, so whatever the random number come after e then the condition always returns true.

 In PHP, `0e1234` represents a number in scientific notation, where `0` is the coefficient and `e1234` indicates the exponent.
 However, because the coefficient is 0, the entire value is simply 0, regardless of the exponent, In scientific notation, the format is generally `n x 10^m`, where n is the coefficient and m is the exponent.
-In PHP, 0e1234 translates to `0 * 10^1234`, which is still 0.
+In PHP, `0e1234` translates to `0 * 10^1234`, which is still 0.

 ![IMG4](https://github.com/0XMohomiester/0XMohomiester.github.io/assets/47929033/89f5c1eb-c699-4b4c-9b36-fdd59ad3c464)